Advanced Publication Newsletter (APN)

 Download the complete catalog here.

 Please enjoy our newsletter and order through your regular supplier or via the direct order form enclosed.
-In addition, you may peruse the newsletter online, and sign up for an email alert each time it goes live on our library site, www.penguin.com/library.
+You may peruse the newsletter online and sign up for an email alert each time it goes live on our site, www.penguin.com/library.

 Alan S. Walker